 Does my hon.
 Friend share my concern that some hospitals are still advertising low failure rates, particularly for tape?
 That disguises the issue, particularly when they refer to failure rates in the first year and do not talk about long-term studies.

 Yes.
 We have heard that many women have this undertaken in private clinics—perhaps half of them, although we do not know how many that means.
 Those clinics advertise success rates very widely; we can find it all over the internet.
 The fact that this is described as mesh, sling, tape or ways to uplift the bladder obfuscates what we are really talking about and makes it difficult for women—and indeed, I suspect, occasionally doctors—to know the nature of what they are dealing with.
 What has emerged, as evidence has come through, is that there are greater problems than was appreciated.
-That is why, given that mesh was originally licensed to treat stress-related urinary incontinence and then extended to pelvic organ prolapse, we should be deeply concerned that mesh is already effectively banned in our country for pelvic organ prolapse—that happened just last year.
+That is why, given that mesh was originally licensed to treat stress-related urinary incontinence and then extended to pelvic organ prolapse, we should be deeply concerned.
+Mesh is already effectively banned in our country for pelvic organ prolapse—that happened just last year.
 It is now to be used in research only, which is tantamount to a ban.
 That is happening in countries all over the world—just last year New Zealand effectively banned mesh for both SUI and POP, although I gather it may lift the ban in future.
 This is a worldwide problem.

 We have had the audit results this week.
 Let us be clear that we only had an audit because of the great campaigning by Sling the Mesh, the APPG and other bodies.
 We asked Ministers directly to conduct it, they were good enough to do so, and I am pleased they have.
 The results show that far from there being just a 1% to 3% occurrence of serious complications, there is a 4% rate for complete removal of mesh.
 Five hundred and fifty out of the 14,000 women who were given mesh in 2008, the first year of the study, have had it removed at some point in the last decade.
 That is not rates of complications such as pain or sexual dysfunction: the mesh is so problematic that women have had to go back under the knife to have it cut out.